MercanoGlobal/SNIP/README.md

 1. Download SNIP from https://github.com/MercanoGlobal/SNIP/releases
 2. Create a user and database for SNIP
+3. Upload the contents of the htdocs folder to your web host
-3. Copy application/config/snip.php.dist to application/config/snip.php
+4. Copy application/config/snip.php.dist to application/config/snip.php
-4. Edit configuration settings in application/config/snip.php - everything is described there
+5. Edit configuration settings in application/config/snip.php - everything is described there
-5. You're done!
+6. You're done!

 * The database structure will be created automatically if it doesn't exist.
 * No special file permissions are needed by default.
 Optional: If you want to have the JavaScript and CSS files minified, the static/asset/ folder has to be writable.